slogan621/jsonapi/README.md

 -------------------------------

 JSONAPI is licensed under a BSD license.
-Generally, this means you can do with it what you please, as long as I get mentioned somewhere.
+Generally, this means you can do with it what you please, as long as I get credit somewhere.
 Please see the sources for details.

 What is JSONAPI?
 ----------------

 JSONAPI is a simple, fast C++ JSON parser and encoder that supports UTF-8.
-It consists of a shared lib (libjsonapi), a test program (jsonapitest), and a header (jsonapi.h).
+It consists of a shared lib (libjsonapi), a test program (jsonapitest), and headers.

 It parses using a parser generated from a grammar via yacc/bison.
 It creates an in-memory representation of the JSON, this representation is custom and